ferrance/dizave42/readme.md

 and control have been swapped.
 This setting is stored in the EEPROM so it is persistent.
 The current status is shown in the OLED as an apple or a windows symbol.

+To make unicode work, I'm running wincompose on windows and using unicode hex input on mac.

 The main difference is that the gui and control keys are swapped.
 The keyboard also chooses its unicode mode based on which OS is configured.

 # Builds

-I use this on promicros and adafruit 2040s, so it has to compile for both platforms.
 By default, it will compile for the promicro.
+But I only use KB2040's now.
 To compile a .UF2 for the kb2040, use

 ```